3Blocks-net/docs-pecunity-io/CryptoOctos/cryptooctos.md

 Be careful what you buy.
 NFTs can be sold by users at any price (even exorbitantly high prices).
 !!!

-# Basic Facts
+# CryptoOcto NFTs

 In total there are 1000 CryptoOcto NFTs.
 All CryptoOctos are created by now.
 Cryptographically, there can never be more than these 1000 original CryptoOctos.
+The NFT is not only rare and nice to look at like other NFTs, they offer numerous benefits that hold tangible financial value, like 200 DUSD for every Diamond Octo.

-They were created in two ways:
+CryptoOctos were created in two ways:
 - Minted by the Community Multisig Wallet and sold on the Marketplace
 - Breeding of 2 existing CryptoOctos